SecurityForEveryone/OpenSCA/README.md

-# OpenSCA
+# Scanner

-A complete solution for Software Composition Analysis
+Wrapper for popular open source vulnerablity scanners and license compliance tools

-# Local Developer Machine Setup
+# Local Developement Environment Setup

 - Install or ensure you have `Go 1.17.3` or above.
 - Pull the code from git repo.